Syrians flee across river to Turkey as battle rages

 "Give up your weapons.
 Come and surrender.
 We are coming with tanks and with planes," the voice could be heard announcing, in between loud bursts of mortar fire.

-Intense fighting between rebels and Syrian government forces began this week in Azmarin and neighbouring towns in an area strongly opposed to President Bashar al-Assad's rule.
+Intense fighting between rebels and Syrian government forces began this week in Azmarin and neighboring towns in an area strongly opposed to President Bashar al-Assad's rule.

 The clashes have sparked an exodus from the area, with people fleeing across the Orontes river that forms a natural frontier along this section of the Turkish-Syrian border.